-CODE 9 Organ procurement-posthumous Organ procurement-posthumous is the procurement of human tissue for the purpose of transplantation from a donor who has been declared brain dead.
-Diagnoses and procedures undertaken during this activity, including mechanical ventilation and tissue procurement, should be recorded in accordance with the relevant ICD-10-AM Australian Coding Standards.
+CODE 9 Organ procurement-posthumous Organ procurement-posthumous is the procurement of human tissue for the purpose of transplantation from a donor whose brain function or circulation of blood has permanently stopped.
+Any diagnoses and procedures related to this activity, including mechanical ventilation and tissue procurement, should be recorded in accordance with the relevant ICD-10-AM Australian Coding Standards.
 These patients are not admitted to the hospital but are registered by the hospital.
 CODE 10 Hospital boarder A hospital boarder is a person who is receiving food and/or accommodation at the hospital but for whom the hospital does not accept responsibility for treatment and/or care.
 Hospital boarders are not admitted to the hospital.
 However, a hospital may register a boarder.
 Babies in hospital at age 9 days or less cannot be boarders.
 They are admitted patients with each day of stay deemed to be either qualified or unqualified.
 Comments: Unqualified newborn days (and separations consisting entirely of unqualified newborn days) are not to be counted for all purposes, and they are ineligible for health insurance benefit purposes.